§ 1 Playing rules

 Injured player(s) may be replaced on the list of participants if there is a medical certificate and the number of players on the list of participants is less than 17, after the exclusion of the injured player.

-§ 7 Exceptions
+§ 7 Dispensation

 § 8 Match information